- Biometric Health Screening

 Workplace Local Food Box Program

 The Workplace Local Food Box program is available for UNI employees to purchase subscriptions of fresh, locally-grown food to have delivered to UNI.
-Employees can pick up their bag of fresh groceries every Friday from 4:30 - 5:30 p.m. in Gilchrist 007.
+Boxes are delivered on Wednesdays between the hours of 8 - 10 AM.
+If that does not work special arrangements can be made.
 If you would like the opportunity to buy fresh, healthy food and support the local community, please register for an account and place an order through the Iowa Food Hub.
-Employees can register and start a food box subscription at any point during the year, but orders should be placed before Friday to receive the following week’s food box.

 This program for employees to Buy Fresh, Buy Local is based on the popular Community Supported Agriculture (CSA) model.
 A food box is a bag of groceries filled with milk, meat, eggs, processed products, and produce, featuring products from local growers, creameries, and processors.
 Each week the food box has different contents.
 Register today!

-For further information about the Workplace Local Food Box Program, please email Kamyar Enshayan, Director of the Center for Energy & Environmental Education, at Kamyar.Enshayan@uni.edu.
+For further information about the Workplace Local Food Box Program at UNI please contact Iowa Food Hub at firstname.lastname@example.org.